roselynle/music_app/README.md

 ## Bugs

--   Webpage is not fully responsive
+-   Webpage is not fully responsive on mobile devices (e.g. lyrics page)
 -   Clicking the button in the lyrics page opens up all the lyrics rather than one container